torque/CandyCrisis/readme.md

 exercise for myself, to work on my C(++) fluency.
 There are also some decisions CCX made that I disagree with.

+### Status (On OS X)

+The audio backend was rewritten to use FMODex, based against the 4.44.41 release.
+FMOD 3 doesn't appear to exist anywhere.

+The code compiles (with some warnings that aren't currently worth fixing) against `SDL 1.2.15` and `SDL_Image 1.2.12`.

+However, during gameplay, and in the menu, there are severe performance issues.
+Some inspection with Instruments indicates that most of the time is being spent in `CGColorTransformConvertData`, which leads me to believe the problem exists somewhere between SDL and Quartz.
+It seems likely that the conversion routine from the 16-bit surfaces provided by SDL to the (presumably) 32-bit Quartz surfaces causes the game speed to become memory-limited.
+This may in fact be a bug in SDL 1.2.15, but older versions require obnoxious amounts of patching to build on 10.9, so I don't care to pursue this theory any further.

+Unfortunately, after some tinkering, it seems that there is not an obvious, simple way to prevent these conversion routines from lagging the gameplay.
+The way the graphics are stored currently is not particularly conducive to handing the blitting over to SDL and keeping everything in a 32-bit pipeline.

+It seems that if major effort is required to fix the slowdown problems, the game may as well also be ported to SDL2.

+While currently playable, it is a long way from being optimal.

 [puyo]: http://en.wikipedia.org/wiki/Puyo_Puyo_(series)
 [CCX]: https://github.com/philstopford/CCX
 [MGSkittles]: http://macintoshgarden.org/games/skittles